Showing Collections: 151 - 180 of 827

 Scope and Contents note This collection includes transcripts of City Council committee hearings dating from 1886-1937.
 It is not a comprehensive collection of all committee hearings from this time period.
 The transcripts in this collection are filed chronologically in the record cartons.
 However, the transcripts are organized by committee in this finding aid.
 The transcripts are typewritten verbatim records of hearings on various topics including building limits, bicycle path on the common, automobile vehicles,...

-Scope and Contents note This collection is divided into two series.
-Series I: Committee records includes the notes, minutes, reports and orders of the Committee.
-Series II: Correspondence includes the letters received in response to the Committee's October 1849 inquiry to specific physicians, and also the letters received in March and April 1850 in response to the circular sent to the Massachusetts Medical Society.
+Scope and Contents note This series is divided into two sub series.
+Sub series I: Committee records includes the notes, minutes, reports and orders of the Committee.
+Sub series II: Correspondence includes the letters received in response to the Committee's October 1849 inquiry to specific physicians, and also the letters received in March and April 1850 in response to the circular sent to the Massachusetts Medical Society.

 Scope and Contents note The South Boston Memorial is a long petition signed by nine men including Isaac Adams which was presented to the Mayor on June 10, 1847.
 It expressed concerns regarding the need for paved and graded streets, pure water, and expenditures for services such as lighting, police, and schools in South Boston.
 The Petition for Reservoir and Public Square is a shorter document signed by numerous citizens, dated June 14, 1848.